-Welcome to Bingham Projects, where we have been teaching folks how to build bows for almost sixty years!
+Welcome to Bingham Projects and our First Time Bowyer page, where we have been teaching folks how to build bows for almost sixty years!
 We specialize in teaching folks just like you how to build your very own traditional bow.
 So let’s take a moment and give you a basic rundown of how this works.

 Traditionally, bows were made from a single piece of wood, and shaped to the correct form through a painstaking and difficult process.
 But a stic bow will invariably lose its spring and power.
 It’s a matter of when, not if.
 But that is not the case with fiberglass-backed traditional bows.
 Our designs follow the same shapes, lines, and customs of traditional bows, but with the added benefit of strength, speed, and durability.
 A laminated bow is something you will likely hand down from generation to generation.

 Your bow will consist of thin strips of wood, called laminations.
 This wood comprises the core of the bow, and the combinations of wood you choose will give the bow its beauty and custom touch.
 Two strips of thin Bo-Tuff fiberglass will be glued to the back and belly of the bow, giving your bow its strength and durability.
 If you wish to see the wood on the back and belly of your bow, clear fiberglass may be chosen.
 Otherwise, the fiberglass comes in several different colors.

 To glue your bow together, it will be necessary to construct two items: The Laminating Heat Box and the Bow Press.
 Our detailed instructions walk you through the process of building both of these relatively simple items.
 The heat box is an insulated wood oven that will be heated by lightbulbs.
 The temperature will be controlled by our thermostat, keeping the heat box in the proper temperature range to cure your bow.